 Well, it starts when you eat Delta-8 or Delta-9 THC.
 This powerful and plentiful cannabinoid travels through your digestive system and eventually makes it to your liver where it’s broken down into other molecules called metabolites.
 While metabolites are usually more powerful than the compound being broken down, in some cases, they’re actually much more potent and powerful.
 This is the case with 11-hydroxy-THC.

 When you smoke THC, your body does create some 11-hydroxy-THC, but it’s around 10 times less than what’s created when you eat THC.

 Some believe this means 11-hydroxy-THC is as much as 10 times stronger than THC, but it isn’t quite as simple as that.
 While it’s much more portent, scientists say this estimate is too high based on their research, estimating anywhere from 1.5 to 7 times as strong instead.

 As an example, in one study two groups of patients were intravenously given the same amount of either THC or 11-hydroxy-THC.
-Patients then reported on how high they felt afterwards.
-Subjects given THC reported on average a three out of 10 when asked how high they felt.
+Patients then reported on how intense the effect was they felt afterwards.
+Subjects given THC reported on average a three out of 10 when asked how they felt.
 Those who had 11-hydroxy-THC in their system reported an average of eight out of 10.

 This suggests that 11-hydroxy-THC is more portent and powerful than THC is, although not quite 10 times.
 The effects of both are present in Delta-8 THC edibles, but 11-hydroxy-THC is much more plentiful, so it should account for the majority of the edible’s effects.